qianlima-lab/time-series-ptms/README.md

-# FromTransfertoTransformer
+# From Transfer to Transformer

-This is the training code for our paper *"From Transfer to Transformer"*
+This is the training code for our paper *"From Transfer to Transformer: A Survey on Pre-Training Time-series Models"*

 ## Usage